fieldtrip/website/development/project/rat.md

     cfg = [];
     cfg.elec = elec;
     cfg.headmodel = vol;
-    cfg.grid.pos = point; % this can be done manually by clicking lf = ft_prepare_leadfield(cfg);
+    cfg.sourcemodel.pos = point; % this can be done manually by clicking lf = ft_prepare_leadfield(cfg);

     % Option 2.
 Alternatively use a grid of equally spaced points